Wenkay/obsidian-auto-editing-mode/README.md

 # Auto Toggle Mode Plugin for Obsidian

-This plugin automatically toggles between reading and editing modes in Obsidian.
+This plugin provides intelligent mode switching functionality:

 ## Features

-- When you're in reading mode and click on the note, it switches to editing mode
+1. When you're in reading mode and click on the note content, it switches to editing mode **immediately**
-- After 10 seconds of inactivity in editing mode, it automatically switches back to reading mode
+2. When you leave the document or minimize the window, after a configurable time it switches back to reading mode
+3. **Smart control detection**: When you click on Obsidian's mode toggle controls (toolbar buttons, status bar items), it allows manual switching without interference
+4. **Debounced clicks**: Prevents accidental double-clicks from causing mode switching issues

 ## Installation